my10cents/AspNetCoreSignalRWithChannel/README.md

 ## Usage

-1. Get project by clone
+1. To get project clone this repository
 	- Enter the command: `git clone https://github.com/my10cents/AspNetCoreSignalRWithChannel.git`

 ## How to use backend Asp.Net Core 2.1